mariavak/mariavak.github.io/_pages/publications.md

 ---
 <!-- _pages/publications.md -->

 This is a non exhaustive list.
-You can also take a look here for a more complete list  <a href="https://scholar.google.gr/citations?hl=el&user=FKUHYqMAAAAJ">Google Scholar</a>.
+You can also take a look at <a href="https://scholar.google.gr/citations?hl=el&user=FKUHYqMAAAAJ">Google Scholar</a> for a more complete list.

 <div class="publications">